Greg Briley

 Gregory Briley (born May 24, 1965), nicknamed "Pee Wee", is an American former Major League Baseball outfielder who played for the Seattle Mariners and Florida Marlins from 1988 to 1993.
+He was also a minor league hitting coach.

-Briley attended North Carolina State University, where he played college baseball for the Wolfpack in 1986.
+Briley attended North Pitt High School in Bethel, North Carolina.
+He then played college baseball at Louisburg College, before playing for the North Carolina State Wolfpack for one season in 1986.
 In 1985, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League and was named a league all-star.